Because The Invasion is split across two DVDs, the menu screen leads my wife down the garden path.

 As the Cyberfleet approaches Earth, Zoe searches for a formula that will destroy the lot of them.

 Sue: That soldier was checking out Zoe’s arse back there.
 He didn’t even try to hide it!
 The world is about to end and he’s ogling her arse.
 Unbelievable.

 Me: You can hardly blame him though – look at her!

 Sue: She’s a child!
 You worry me sometimes, Neil.

-And then, just when you think it’s all over, the Cybermen pull a megaton bomb out of their back pockets in a fit of pique.
+And then, just when Sue thinks it’s all over, the Cybermen pull out a megaton bomb in a fit of pique.

 Sue: Everyone has a Plan B in this story.
 George Osborne should watch this.

-Sue: I really hope they don’t **** up the ending.
-It’s going so well.
-It’ll be really disappointing if they drop the ball at the last moment.
+Sue: I hope they don’t **** up the ending.
+I’ll be really disappointed if they do.
 Even the extras are giving it their all in this episode.
-Just look at the way the soldiers react to news of the bomb.
+Just look at the way the soldiers are reacting to the news about the bomb.
 It’s completely believable and quite tense.

 Sue: You’ve seen this before and you still wet yourself.
-That’s sweet.
+That’s sweet, Neil.

 And then a Cybermen kills Packer.